KenDickey/Small/RuntimeModel.md

 Note especially: Allen Wirfs-Brock: "Efficient Implementation of Smalltalk Block Returns" http://www.wirfs-brock.com/allen/things/smalltalk-things/efficient-implementation-smalltalk-block-returns

 RISC-V Stack grows down and is quadword aligned.
+Pointers are 8 bytes in width.
 Stack records are between the chained FramePointer regs, which point to base of stack frame, and the StackPointer itself.

-@@@

 ### Registers
 ````